IgniteUI/igniteui-docfx/en/components/grid_editing.md

 ```
 Please notice that if the cell you want to update is outside grid's display container the new value will not be submitted.

-Another way to update cell is directly through update method of IgxCellCOmponent:
+Another way to update cell is directly through update method of IgxCellComponent:

 ```typescript
 ...